zulfadlizainal/engineer/docs/nr_embb/nr_embb_nwarchitecture.md

 ***<mark>Control Plane: NAS Layer Function</mark>***

-For a system that dependent on 5GC for Control Plane, NAS will be terminated to 5GC’s AMF.
-For a system that dependent on EPC for control plane, NAS will be terminated at EPC’s MME
+For a system that dependent on 5GC for Control Plane, NAS will be terminated to 5GC’s AMF.<br> For a system that dependent on EPC for control plane, NAS will be terminated at EPC’s MME

 1. NAS chippering and integrity protection